lethang7794/learning-devsecops/chap-03.md

 You can change the

 - owner and group of a file by using the `chown` and `chgrp` commands.
-- permissions of a file by using the `chmod` comman.
+- permissions of a file by using the `chmod` command.

 > [!NOTE]
 > When using `chmod`, the permissions can be specified in symbolic notation or octal notation